reitzig/reitzig.github.io/about/index.md

 I enjoy teaching, programming and working (or procrastinating) with {% latex %}, and I try to make the internet a [better place for computer scientists](http://cs.stackexchange.com/users/98/raphael).

-After work, I engage in several nerdisms, {% abbr eg %} reading, music, video and tabletop gaming.
+After work, I engage in several nerdisms, {% abbr eg %} reading, music as well as video and tabletop games.
 For a healthy balance, I work out (body-weight strength training, HIIT, running) and pursue a changing mix of bouldering, ballroom dancing and team handball.

 I currently hold a doctorand position at the [University of Kaiserslautern](http://wwwagak.cs.uni-kl.de/home/staff/raphael-reitzig).

-When you send me an [email](mailto:reitzig@cs.uni-kl.de), please consider signing or even encrypting with PGP.
+When you send me an [email](mailto:{{ site.email }}), please consider signing or even encrypting with PGP.
 You can find my key [here](http://pgp.mit.edu:11371/pks/lookup?op=get&search=0x12F79CC14F0B50B9).
 I sign as a matter of principle;
 if you receive an email that seems to be from me but has *not* been signed with this key,